Hachitus/warmapengine/README.md

 2D strategy game engine for browsers.
 Project will move forward at its own phase.
 Rough estimation for the engine ~half a year.
 Development from that forward will still continue in the form of a 2D strategy game.

-If you are interested contact me.
+If you are interested contact me (http://hyytia.level7.fi/)

 #Development data
 ##NodeJS backend